SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 ### Standard versions
 Versions of standards supported are as published by IfATE [Standards](https://www.instituteforapprenticeships.org/apprenticeship-standards)
 The explicit use of standard version on creation of EPA records and certificates is now expected.
-If supplied the "version" field value will be taken from the request application/json data object, and validated against the IfATE standard data.
+If supplied the "version" field value will be taken from the request application/json data object, and validated against the IfATE standard data, and the EPAOs approved versions of the standard.
 If the "version" field is not supplied a default value will be calculated, based on the apprenticeship start date and the version of the standard active at that time.
 Note, that this may not always be accurate and hence it is recommended that the "version" always be provided.

 ## Learner Details